postmanlabs/labs-docs/v6/postman/scripts/intro_to_scripts.md

 For every request in a collection, the scripts will always run according to the following hierarchy: collection-level script (if any), folder-level script (if any), request-level script (if any).
 Note that this order of execution applies to both pre-request and test scripts.

-For example, imagine you had the following collection structured with a single folder and 2 requests within the folder.
+For example, imagine you had the following collection structured with a single folder and two requests within the folder.

 [![console log statement](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-console-log-statement.png)